w3f/polkadot-wiki/docs/learn/learn-nft.md

 slug: ../learn-nft
 ---

-This page is a high-level overview of NFTs in general, and the various approaches to NFTs within the Polkadot network.
+This page is a high-level overview of NFTs and the various approaches to NFTs within the Polkadot network.

+**Expect Chaos.**

 ## Fungibility